Explorer-USS-0-1/Explorer-USS.0.1/README.md

 # IoT-project
-Here we can put what ever we make.
+Here we can put whatever we make.